Saturday, November 30, 2013

 The truth is that when the lights go out in the middle of the night and we’re alone with our thoughts, every one of us feels achingly lonely, remorseful and terrified.

-In my book, Forgiveness is the Key to Happiness, there are many easy to use processes that will help you to forgive anybody and any event in your life, current or past.
-Develop a daily habit of forgiveness and watch your life change from fear to love.
+In my book, Forgiveness is the Key to Happiness, I provide many easy-to-use processes that help you forgive anybody and any event in your life—past or present.
+Develop a daily habit of forgiveness, and watch your life transform from fear to love.

 http://www.barnesandnoble.com/w/forgiveness-is-the-key-to-happiness-sue-pipal/1117267787?ean=9781452583372